flutter/packages/packages/gauge/README.md

-Tools for measuring some performance metrics.
+Tools for gauging/measuring some performance metrics.

 Currently there's only one tool to measure iOS CPU/GPU usages for Flutter's CI tests.